 An independent inspection of some of the homes has recently been carried out by member Caruso and a consultant.
 A request for a written report of this was made, in a motion, by director Shinderman, who expressed interest in having recommendations come out of it.
 Also, member Joseph Dalis asked how the average member could give some input into the TAA survey; his question was received with quick action by Lange, who said that as chairman of the Planning committee he had just taken the member's name down!
 Other Matters

 In other matters, the board decided to put consideration of Finance Committee make-up and duties on the Aug.
 10 meeting agenda.
-At that time many details such as charges to the existing subcommittee on reserves and working capital, and establishment of additional committees, will be taken Shinderman remarked that up. committee members have already gone through the management report to note all the financial recommendations it contains.
+At that time many details such as charges to the existing subcommittee on reserves and working capital, and establishment of additional committees, will be taken up.
+Shinderman remarked that committee members have already gone through the management report to note all the financial recommendations it contains.

-Also, a detailed motion by Shinderman, was passed which provides (a) for a staff reorganization paper to be prepared, (b) for an ad-hoc committee to hold hearings on this reorganization with each segment of the membership and (c) for a following advisory served a demonstration of outdoor burning under a process known as the air curtain destructor.
-Considered to be "virtually smokeless," the relatively new technique is permitted by State and County agencies but would be prohibited in Greenbelt under its anti-burning ordinance.
+Also, a detailed motion by Shinderman, was passed which provides (a) for a staff reorganization paper to be prepared, (b) for an ad-hoc committee to hold hearings on this reorganization with each segment of the membership and (c) for a following advisory referendum to the members to give guidance to the board.